csaid/csaid.github.io/_posts/2021-12-18-pandemic-virus-prediction.md

   </div>
 </div>

 The risk here is unfathomable.
 Unlike nuclear warfare, which had the comforting stability of large rational actors, bioterrorism can be untraceable and asymmetric.
 It just takes one crazy person to create a pandemic.
 All they have to do is look up the published sequence to a deadly pandemic virus, order the nucleic acids in the mail, and assemble a virus using known protocols.
-This is scary stuff.

 ### The benefits
 Researchers who conduct pandemic virus prediction say it will help us “get ahead” of the next pandemic.
 But upon deeper inspection, these claims are rather weak.